artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2_25-26/README.md

 1. **Ripes core:** You can start using Ripes to simulate and analyze a 5-stage processor that is almost identical to the one described in the H&H textbook.

     * Read again the instructions provided at [Ripes_Introduction](https://github.com/mortbopet/Ripes/blob/master/docs/introduction.md).
     * Replicate the instructions provided below in section [Basic use of the Ripes Pipelined Processor](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization_25-26/Lab2_25-26#basic-use-of-the-ripes-pipelined-processor).
-The following video shows the demo presented in class on how to use the Ripes processor: [RipesProcessorDemo](https://youtu.be/ZvwZP8gnR1Y).
     * Analyze the example exercise provided below in section [Exercise 1 - Guided Exercise in Ripes](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization_25-26/Lab2_25-26/README.md#exercise-1---guided-exercise-in-ripes).
     * Analyze the example exercise provided below in section [Exercise 2 - Guided Exercise in Ripes](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization_25-26/Lab2_25-26/README.md#exercise-2---guided-exercise-in-ripes).
     * Finally, complete the exercise provided below in section [Exercise 3 in Ripes](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization_25-26/Lab2_25-26/README.md#exercise-3-in-ripes). **This is the first exercise you will include in the report, so make sure to write everything down as you work through it.**